Transportation

 • Always verify that you hold the appropriate ticket for your destination, and see if you qualify for a reduced fare.

-• Prior to entering the platform area, validate your ticket at the validation machines.
+• Before entering the platform area, validate your ticket at the validation machines.

-• Authorised employees perform regular inspections to verify that all tickets, passes and travel cards are valid.
+• Authorized employees perform regular inspections to verify that all tickets, passes and travel cards are valid.
 Significant penalties are given to passengers without a valid form of travel.

 • Follow the instructions of Metro staff as well as system announcements.

 • When using the escalators, stand to the right and use the handrail.
-If you have small children, hold their hand and be careful when stepping on or off the escalator.
+If you have small children, hold their hands and be careful when stepping on or off the escalator.

 • Use the entire length of the platform when waiting for a train.